 STEP 5: Application Review and Recommendation

-- The Essex County Habitat for Humanity Family Services Committee reviews the application, documentation, and interview evaluations of the applicant(s) to ensure all requirements have been met.
+- The Essex County Habitat for Humanity Family Services Committee (FSC) reviews the application, documentation, and interview evaluations of the applicant(s) to ensure all requirements have been met.

 STEP 6: Congratulations, Your Partnership with Habitat Begins!

 If you are chosen as a Future Habitat Homeowner, you will be notified by phone.

 The start of the Habitat Partnership begins with signing a Partnership Agreement Letter (PAL).
 The PAL outlines the expectations for both selected partner families and for the affiliate.
 This does not mean that the applicant(s) OWNS the home.
 ALL requirements must be met, including, but not limited to:

 - Maintaining good credit standing

 - Completion of all Sweat Equity hours (240-360 hours helping to build your home).

 - Completion of all mandatory classes including a First Time Homebuyers Course, Financial Literacy Course, and/or any other classes deemed necessary, before applicant(s) can close on the home.

 Please note: Forty five (45) days prior to home closing, all financials, credit-worthiness and ability-to-pay will be re-evaluated.

 - Pay closing costs estimated at $5,000.